nappex/dotfiles/README.md

 For more information how to get vcs info and customize the return value for purpose of prompt you can check [offical docs](https://zsh.sourceforge.io/Doc/Release/User-Contributions.html#Version-Control-Information)

+### HomeBrew

+Path to homebrew is added by default in file `$ZDOTDIR/.zprofile`.
+If you want to disable just comment it or delete the line in the file.

 ### Where to find information

 - Run manual pages `man zshall`